tanhuy998/context-js/README.md

   }
 }

+const app = require('express')();

+app.use(incomingRequest);
 ```

+The example is simple express handler, the example define a HttpContext binding interface IGettable as UserRepository class, handles for every incomming http request which dispatched by the Express app by using the HttpHandler.

 ## Pipeline of handling

 Context-js defines the `Pipeline` class which is used to handle a particular context.
 A pipeline is a sequence of actions.
 Each action is called `Phase`.
-When a pipeline is requested to handle a context, It dispatches the context phase to phase to handle and then resolve the result back.
+When a pipeline is requested to handle a context, It dispatches the context phase by phase to handle and then resolve or reject the result back.

+Context classes has their own default pipeline.
+The default pipeline of a particular context class especially just only run context object of their bound context class.
+Oppositely, pipelines that is not bound with a context class is context-free pipeline.

 ### Context handler

-A pipeline phase's handler can be either a function, ES6 classes, or concrete class of 'Contexthandler'.
-Any ES6 classes can be a phase handler if they there exist the `handle()` method in their prototype.
-Functions is not treated as class event if their prototype also have the `hadnle()` method.
+A pipeline phase's handler can be either a function, ES6 classes, or concrete classes of 'Contexthandler'.
+Any ES6 classes can be a phase handler if there exist the `handle()` method in their prototype.
+Functions is not treated as class even though their prototype has the `hadnle()` method.

 Like `Context` class, `ContextHandler` is determined as abstract class.